Precious Metals

 3. Inflation Defense

-Gold has traditionally been treated as an inflation hedge, an asset that can help maintain the value of an investment portfolio during times of high inflation.
+Gold has traditionally been treated as an inflation hedge, an asset that can help maintain the value of an portfolio during times of high inflation.
 We’ve been blessed in this country with having relatively little experience with high inflation, but the last few years have been a wake-up call.

 Inflation at one point was the highest it had been in 40 years.
 And even though it has since declined, the threat hasn’t completely disappeared.